aerospike/backup-go/cmd/asbackup/readme.md

   # The amount of milliseconds to sleep between retries after an error.
   # This field is ignored when `max-retries` is zero.
   sleep-between-retries: 5
-  # If true, do not apply base-64 encoding to BLOBs and instead write raw binary data,
-  # resulting in smaller backup files.
-  # Deprecated.
-  compact: false
   # Estimate the backed-up record size from a random sample of
   # 10,000 (default) records at 99.9999% confidence to estimate the full backup size.
   # It ignores any filter: filter-exp, node-list, modified-after, modified-before, no-ttl-only,